The Criminal Investigation Division is under the command of Captain Melvin Mason.

 Crimes Against Persons - All crimes against persons (adult or children), which involve homicide, sexual abuse, assaults, injuries, kidnapping, etc.

 Vice / Narcotics - Crimes related to gambling / prostitution and narcotic trafficking

 C.I.D. is also responsible for all special or covert operations involving officers in the City of Dickinson.
 All covert operations must meet minimum operations criteria before being approved and signed off by the C.I.D. supervisor.

 In addition to criminal investigations, the C.I.D.
-Commander is also responsible for the management of the Information Technology operations for the entire city.
-The city computer network is comprised of more than 125 workstations, 8 servers and numerous peripheral support equipment.
+Commander is also responsible for the management of the Information Technology operations in the Police Department as it relates to the 800mHz radio system equipment and the law enforcement CAD/RMS software.